-Today I am reposting, for the seventh year, one of the more popular posts on this blog.
+Today I am reposting, for the eighth year, one of the more popular posts on this blog.
 With high school students preparing for auditions for all-state groups and similar ensembles around this time of year, posting this article every fall seems appropriate.

 Let me also remind Mississippi band students that I have posted a series of videos on my Ole Miss website specifically related to preparing low brass players to audition for the Mississippi Lions All-State Band.
 While some of the material below repeats information covered in those videos, the ideas here are intended to be more broadly applicable, both to students that play other instruments, and to those taking auditions in other states.
 Teachers, please feel free to share these ideas with your students if you think they will be helpful.